afincha/validity/README.md

 Thank you [poleveD](https://github.com/poleveD) for setting up a basic QUnit testing suite!
 Please help me add more tests.

+### Features I plan to add

+* Support for server-side error messages that come from the server
+* Option to define validation rules in a JS object instead of in the HTML
+* Support for a 3rd type of attribute on an input that adds an auto-formatter (i.e. for a phone number)

 ### License (MIT)

 Copyright (c) 2014 Andrew Finch